 The Joker’s Surprise Appearance At The 1989 Macy’s Thanksgiving Day Parade Is A True Act Of Supervillainy [Video]

-It’s nearly Thanksgiving here in America, which means that the streets of New York City will be overtaken by the annual Macy’s Thanksgiving Day Parade!
+It’s Thanksgiving here in America, which means that the streets of New York City are being overtaken by the annual Macy’s Thanksgiving Day Parade!
 It’s a pretty big deal for those of us who enjoy ushering in the holiday season with Pikachu, Spider-Man and, of course, Santa Claus himself.
 In 1989, however, there was another guest who appeared to kick off Christmas: Batman’s arch-nemesis, The Joker.

 It is… not the best public appearance a supervillain has ever made.
 It is, in fact, so terrible that it might actually be a supervillain plot.